A Soldier has fallen

 Rowe's captors were furious that Rowe had fooled them all this time.
 Even worse was they knew that the valuable information he had at the time of his capture was dated and virtually worthless to them now.
 Rowe's captors beat him for hours then stripped him and staked him out naked in a swamp.
 Now if you have ever had a mosquito bite you you know how much it hurts and itches.
 That night Rowe's body was covered with a blanket of mosquitoes that feasted on him for two days.
 Despite his captors best efforts to torture him, Rowe still would not break to their will or give them the old dated information.

-Rowe made several escape attempts, once with another injured POW.
-They were being pursued by the Viet Cong when the other POW faced the realization that he could not go on and that he was slowing Rowe down and increasing the chance of both men being captured again.
+Rowe made several escape attempts.
+His first attempt was on 23 December 1964 with SGT Daniel Pitzer who was injured.
+They were being pursued by the Viet Cong when Pitzer faced the realization that he could not go on and that he was slowing Rowe down thereby increasing the chance of both men being captured again.
 He urged Rowe to go on without him.
 Rowe began doing so until he heard the Viet Cong capture his friend.
 They began yelling that unless he surrendered to them, they would kill his friend.
-Although Rowe could have escaped he surrendered to save his friend.
+Although Rowe could have escaped he came back and surrendered to save his friend.
+Rowe made a second escape attempt in october of 1965 with SGT Len Tadios.
+Unfortunately they were recaptured the next morning.
+Rowe made a third attemp in early 1968 when he simply walked away from his camp.
+Luck was against him again when he walked into a regular VC camp.
+To his credit Rowe was able to convince everyone that he was became lost while looking for firewood for the POW camp.
+His last attempt was in the Fall of 1968 when he attempted to reach a main canal and flag down a plane. once again he was able to convince his guards he was simply fishing in the canal.

 Rowe eating his first meal in the hospital after his escape

 Rowe was scheduled to be executed in late December 1968.
 His captors had had enough of him - his refusal to accept the communist ideology and his continued escape attempts.
 On Dec.
-31, 1968, while away from the camp in the U Minh forest, Rowe took advantage of a sudden flight of American helicopters.
-He struck down his guards, and ran into a clearing where the helicopters noticed him and rescued him, still clad in black prisoner pajamas.
+31, 1968, a Viet Cong patrol took Rowe into the jungle for the execution.
+As they were heading to the execution point Rowe heard a flight of helicopters.
+He shoved a guard to the ground and sprinted into a nearby clearing, waving his arms to get the pilots attention.
+They were American helicopters, but the first pilot to spot Rowe saw his black pajamas and nearly fired on him.
+Then he noticed Rowes beard that had grown out during his captivity.
+After realizing that Vietnamese men were incapable of growing a thick beard, the helicopter scooped Rowe up and carried him to safety.
 Among his surprises when he returned to civilization was that he had been promoted to Major during his five years of captivity.

 Two of Nick's books, Five Years to Freedom and Judas Squad

-In 1971 Nick published Five Years to Freedom, in which he recounted his ordeal as a Viet Cong prisoner, his eventual escape, and his return home.
+In 1971 Rowe was assigned to the Army Adjutant General to work on the the Army's POW/MIA program. later serving as a member of the advisory board to the National League of Families of Men Missing and Prisoners in Southeast Asia.
+Nick published Five Years to Freedom, in which he recounted his ordeal as a Viet Cong prisoner, his eventual escape, and his return home.
 The book was the result of the diary he wrote while prisoner, writing it in German, Spanish, Chinese, and his own special code in order to deceive his captors.
 He also wrote Southeast Asia Survival Journal for the United States Department of the Air Force, published in 1971.
 Upon his return home to McAllen, Texas, he was presented with lifetime memberships in the American Legion and the Veterans of Foreign Wars.

 Nick as a civilian

-In 1974 he made the decision to leave the service.
+In 1974 he made the decision to leave active duty although he continued his military career in the Army Reserves.
 He continue to write co-authoring The Washington Connection with Robin Moore, which was published by Conder Press in 1977, and in the same year Little, Brown and Company published his first novel, The Judas Squad.

 The United States Army Special Forces School at Fort Bragg, North Carolina recognized the need for creating the SERE Program.
 When they started to look for an Officer to design the course and implement it into operation, Nick was everyone's first choice.
 He returned to the Army and Special Forces as a lieutenant colonel in 1981 and given the mission to develop and run such a program.
 His efforts resulted in a program that would leave behind a tremendous legacy at Fort Bragg: a course based on his prisoner-of-war experience.
 Called SERE - Survival Evasion Resistance Escape - the course today is considered by many as the most important advanced training in the special operations field.
 Taught at the John F. Kennedy Special Warfare Center and School, SERE trains soldiers to avoid capture, but if caught, to survive and return home with honor.
 Much of the SERE course is conducted at the Rowe compound.